 Two of the most common questions I hear from women concerning breast implants and exercise are, “How long do I have to wait after my breast augmentation to start working out again?” and, “What exercises should I avoid with breast implants?”

 There are cautions to take, but no formulas to follow when it comes to working out with breast implants.

 I’ll be the first to admit that doing chest exercises after an augmentation is a really controversial topic.
 I know bodybuilders with implants who won’t train their chests and office professionals who swear that bench presses keep their breast implants perky.

 The theories are all over the map, and it’s obvious that there’s no universal answer.

 One variable in the debate is whether or not “Overs” and “Unders” are differently affected by chest exercises.
 Overs, or subglandular breast implants, are placed over the top of the pectoralis major, and unders, or submuscular implants, are placed under the pectoralis major. (see diagram below)

-With Unders, valid concern is raised with exercises that flex, compress, and put resistance on the implant itself.
-And with Overs, the concerns lays in that a growing chest wall under the implant could cause it to shift.
+With Unders, valid concern is raised with exercises that flex, compress, and put resistance on the breast implant itself.
+And with Overs, the concerns lays in that a growing chest wall under the breast implant could cause it to shift.

 Ultimately, most doctors agree...

 It’s certainly possible that over development of the chest muscles or sudden impact could dislodge or displace an implant whether a woman has Overs or Unders.

 In fact, there are many women have never had any trouble with chest exercises, and there are many who have reported negative consequences within a year of a breast augmentation—regardless of having Overs or Unders.